sarabenali88/IoT/docs/research_market/research_to_market.md

 hard at all.

 I asked her if she had any other thoughts on my website, if she had something to add, and she said it was a nice website, but I could a little more colours to it.
 The website now only exists out of black and, grey and white mostly.
+One thing she also asked me if it was possible to change something after you created an appointment, so to update something, and I told her that that was not possible.
 ## Conclusion
 ## Recommendations
 ## Sources